Vietnam.vn - Nền tảng quảng bá Việt Nam

 Tiểu thương ở Bát Tràng xót xa đập bỏ những cặp lục bình cả trăm triệu bị vỡ, mẻ do lũ - Ảnh 16.

-Bags of broken ceramic pieces filled Giang Cao neighborhood.
-"The power is still out so we can't fully assess the damage.
-My family is estimated to have lost hundreds of millions of dong," said Nguyen The Cuong (Hamlet 2 Giang Cao, Bat Trang). - Photo: HONG QUANG
+Sacks filled with broken pottery shards are piled high in Giang Cao neighborhood.
+"The power is still out, so we can't fully assess the damage yet.
+I estimate my family lost hundreds of millions of dong," said Nguyen The Cuong (Hamlet 2, Giang Cao, Bat Trang). - Photo: HONG QUANG

 Tiểu thương ở Bát Tràng xót xa đập bỏ những cặp lục bình cả trăm triệu bị vỡ, mẻ do lũ - Ảnh 17.